4.9 out of 5 46,640 reviews

 Roughly 40% of the UK population doesn't have a private parking place next to their property.
 Is that you?

-Are you worried you won't be able to lease an electric car because you can't get a charging point installed at home?
+Are you worried you won't be able to lease an electric car because of where you live?

 Don't despair!
-There are now lots of options available, allowing you to charge your car away from home.
+There are now lots of options available, with cross-pavement charging solutions enabling more customers to drive an EV, and many other recharging options away from home.

-5 Easy Steps To Charging Your Electric Vehicle Away From Home
+6 Easy Steps To Charging Your Electric Vehicle When You Have No Off-Street Parking

-Our 5-step guide tells you how to charge your electric vehicle if you don't have a home charger.
-It's actually quite straightforward.
+Our 6-step guide tells you how to charge your electric vehicle if you have no off-street parking, or you don't have a home EV charger at all.

 You may not have your own off-street parking, but chances are someone in your neighbourhood or local community does.